-The nice folks at Tulip® sent me a fabulous box of their latest crafty goodness, including Tulip Shimmer Sheets, Tulip Shimmer Paints, and tons of other glittery goodness.
+I ran across some crafty goodness, including Shimmer Sheets, Shimmer Paints, and tons of other glittery goodness.
 For a crafter like myself, it was paradise in a box.
 What do I try out first?
 What fabulousness can I create from all this glitter?
 Well, how about a free pattern and a holiday advent calendar?

 For this project I used: